 • The average owner resume is 0.8 pages long based on 450 words per page.

-• Customer service is the most common skill found on an owner resume.
-It appears on 24.8% of resumes.
+• Customer service is the most common skill found on resume samples for owners.
+It appears on 24.8% of owner resumes.

-After learning about how to write a professional owner resume, you can make sure your resume checks all the boxes with our resume builder.
+After learning about how to write a professional resume for an owner, make sure your resume checks all the boxes with our AI resume builder.

 Resume

-Zippia allows you to choose from different easy-to-use Owner templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Owner resume is top notch.
+Choose from a variety of easy-to-use owner resume templates and get expert advice from Zippia’s AI resume writer along the way.
+Using pre-approved templates, you can rest assured that the structure and format of your owner resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 Owner Resume